Kimberly K. Estep, Ph.D., WGU Tennessee Chancellor

-In her four-year tenure at the helm of the online university, which is part of Governor Haslam’s Drive to 55 initiative, Dr. Estep has worked to grow WGU Tennessee’s enrollment to more than 3,400 students, with more than 2,000 alumni throughout the state.
-She has also led the charge in securing articulation agreements between WGU Tennessee and all 13 community colleges in the state, as well as forming partnerships with many of Tennessee’s largest and most recognizable organizations and companies.
+In her five-year tenure at the helm of the online university, which is part of Governor Haslam's Drive to 55 initiative, Dr. Estep has worked to grow WGU Tennessee's enrollment to more than 4,000 students, with nearly 3,000 alumni throughout the state.
+She led the charge in securing articulation agreements between WGU Tennessee and all 13 community colleges in the state, as well as forming partnerships with many of Tennessee's largest and most recognizable organizations and companies.

-Dr. Estep brings more than 25 years’ experience in higher education to her role as WGU Tennessee’s first chancellor.
+Dr. Estep brings more than 30 years of experience in higher education to her role as WGU Tennessee's first chancellor.
 Most recently, she served as vice president for academic affairs and student services at Nashville State Community College.
 Dr. Estep has held leadership roles at other institutions including Tusculum College in Greeneville, Tennessee, Thomas University in Thomasville, Georgia, and Friends University in Wichita, Kansas.